quarkusio/quarkus/examples/README.md

 Strict contains one JPA entity that is here for the JPA core work.
 Please ignore.

-### Everything
+### Permissive

-Everything exercise all frameworks including the ones needing `-H:+ReportUnsupportedElementsAtRuntime`
+Permissive exercise all frameworks including the ones needing `-H:+ReportUnsupportedElementsAtRuntime`

 ### Class transformer